Lexseal/Triped/readme.md

 After reducing the complexity of the feet, the simulation ran 208fps???

 Seems to be within run to run variation.
 I guess the simplification is not worth it.

+## Observation, Action, Reward

+### Observation

+In the spirit of making it easy to transfer the algorithm to real life, the observations will only consist of things that will be easy to obtain in real life.
+For now, the observations will consist of the angle and agular speed of the base_link in quarternion as well as the z-height of the base_link.

+### Action

+The action will be the desired angle of the 9 servos.

+### Reward

+This was a tricky one to design.
+For now I will just want the thing to follow the x-axis.
+There are three things to take into consideration:

+1. Higher the x value the better
+2. Cannot go off the x-axis
+3. Cannot tilt too much.

+Keeping these in mind, when the robot is at least the +-0.1m apart from the x-axis, the reward will be the negative y value.
+When the robot is within, it will be the x value times the normal vector of the base_link dotted with the z-axis.
+This means the further the robot walks the more reward it gets but it must also stay upright.